microsoftgraph/microsoft-graph-docs-contrib/concepts/app-registration.md

 > [!NOTE]
 > If you select Microsoft Fabric as the Compute Type, the app will only support Copy Activity type.

+> [!IMPORTANT]
-> Also, you need to register the Microsoft.GraphServices resource provider in your subscription.
+> If you select Microsoft Fabric as the Compute Type, you will need to register a **Microsoft.GraphServices** resource provider in your Azure subscription.
+For more information, see [Resource Providers](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).

 - **Workspace** (required) - Select the Fabric workspace for your application.
 For more information, see [Fabric Workspaces](/fabric/get-started/workspaces).
 - **Lakehouse** (required) - Select the OneLake instance to copy the data into.
 For more information, see [Fabric OneLake](/fabric/onelake/onelake-overview).

 ![Screenshot of the registration page for adding applications on Data Connect, including fields related to Lakehouse and its workspace.](images/app-registration-create-registration-info-including-lakehouse-workspace.png)